jgillick/python-pause/README.rst

-Python PauseFor
+Python Pause
 ===============

-Like using ``time.sleep``, but uses your computers current timestamp to track time.
+Suspend the execution of your program for a given amount of time.
+This works similarly to ``time.sleep``, but uses your computers timestamp to track time, versus a counter.

 For example, traditionally using ``time.sleep(3600)``, will pause the program for 60 minutes.
 If your computer goes into standby mode during minute one, and wakes up several hours later, your program will continue to sleep for 59 minutes.